jmmut/metro-loop/readme.md

 Clone this repo, then [Install rust](https://www.rust-lang.org/tools/install), then do `cargo run --release`.

+If that fails, you might need some system packages.
+If you're on linux, see how [the CI code](.github/workflows/release.yml) installs the dependencies.
+Look for `apt-get install`.

 ## Ideas for improvements

-- [x] main menu
 - [/] options screen
+  - [ ] should add a slider for the volume?
+  - [ ] a checkbox for enabling disabling sound?
-- Select difficulty
+- [/] Select difficulty (should have easy/medium/hard?)
-- [/] campaign/random/incremental modes
-- diagonal constraint
+- [ ] diagonal constraint
-- adjacent rail constraint
+- [ ] rail constraint
+- [ ] constraint animations
-- sound
+- [/] sound
+  - [ ] better sounds
-- [/] music
+  - [ ] longer music
+- [ ] contrasting font for the title